Music and the quest to meet Mami Wata

 If you see mami wata o (2x), Never, never you run away, eh, eh, sing that song of love, sweet melody”.

-The key word in this song was “mami wata”.
+The key word in this song is “mami wata”.
 Precocious as I was, my inquisitiveness about the term was triggered.
 “Mami Wata” is the Nigerian term employed to describe water spirits or mermaids.
 She is enshrined into the ancient traditions and culture of the Nigerian coastal areas.
 Highly esteemed in Africa and the diaspora, Mami Wata is considered to be simultaneously benevolent and malevolent.
 She is said to bestow great gifts of health, wealth, fortune and fertility to her devotees.

 As a church attendee, I had been taught that mermaids were dark spirits resident in the marine kingdom.
 Often described as demonic and wicked, we were told that certain humans were their offsprings and communed with them, and as such needed to be ostracised.
 Any gorgeous girl, especially one with an extremely light-skinned and a great singing voice was suspect.